waghanza/cyclone/README.rst

 **Documented**, here and there, mostly by sample code.
 Features are either documented here, or in the demos.
 Check out `the demos
 <https://github.com/fiorix/cyclone/tree/master/demos>`_.
 For some other stuff, we use the Tornado docs.
-Like `HTML templates,
+Like `HTML templates
 <http://www.tornadoweb.org/documentation/template.html>`_, `Escaping and
 string manipulation <http://www.tornadoweb.org/documentation/escape.html>`_,
 `Locale <http://www.tornadoweb.org/documentation/locale.html>`_, and